mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

     specific category.
     (default: 'IT')

+`--beam_python_sdk_location`: Python SDK tar ball location.
+It is a required
+    option to run Python pipeline.

+`--beam_runner`: Defines runner which will be used in tests
+    (default: 'dataflow')

-`--beam_runner_option`: Overrides any pipeline options by the dpb service to
-    specify the runner.
+`--beam_runner_option`: Overrides any pipeline options to specify the runner.

-`--beam_runner_profile`: Overrides the normal runner profile associated with the
-    dpb_service

 `--beam_sdk`: <java|python>: Which BEAM SDK is used to build the benchmark
     pipeline.